 On the other hand, she must promptly file a petition in court with supporting evidence for why it is necessary to keep her child away from their father.
 She may also request that joint/shared custody be taken away from their father or his visits should be monitored and visitation rights revoked (if she has exclusive guardianship).

 In either of these cases, a mother cannot prevent her child from seeing their father just because she believes they are inept as a parent or don’t contribute financially to the responsibility of childcare.
 Even if the father has failed to adhere strictly to any visitation schedule, there must be tangible evidence that visiting will cause harm for them not meeting up.

+Can a mother take a child away from the father?
 In the case of unmarried co-parents, if paternity has not been established by the father then de facto sole custody is held by the mother.
 However, once legal paternity is declared, a petition can be filed to fight for custodial rights on behalf of the father.

 After the father is granted parental rights by court, it’s essential for the mother to obey the ruling.
 In numerous cases, parents take a legal approach when dealing with child custody issues.
 We encourage all moms and dads to contemplate their kid’s emotional condition while attempting to reach an agreement on child custody matters if needed – in as amicable of a way possible!

 Other Factors Can Stop A Father Visiting His Children

 With the possibility of losing custody, many people question if a mother can legally withhold her child away from the father’s care.
 In short, unless there is an official court order permitting it; a mother alone cannot keep their son or daughter separate from their dad.